Roller Replacement Services | D&L Garage Doors

 Are your technicians licensed and insured?

 Yes.
-D&L Garage Doors is fully licensed, bonded, and insured across all service areas.
+D&L Garage Doors is licensed and insured across all active service areas.
 We hold OR CCB# 194109, ID RCE# 42914, and WA LNI# DLGARGD820CF.
-Our technicians are trained professionals — not subcontractors — and are never paid on commission, ensuring honest recommendations.
+Our technicians are trained professionals who explain findings, options, and costs before approved work begins.

-Yes, we offer same-day service for most common garage door issues.
+Yes, we offer scheduling availability for most common garage door issues.
 Our service trucks are stocked with frequently needed parts including springs, rollers, cables, and opener components.
-Call us to check same-day availability in your area.
+Call us to check scheduling availability in your area.

 What brands and types of garage doors do you work with?